Find out how to support your child and what help is available.

 Ask your doctor or nurse about support groups in your area.
 Or find out about the different organsations and what they can offer.

-You can share your experiences online by visting use CancerChat, our online forum.
+You can share your experiences online by visiting use CancerChat, our online forum.